M-Flo: 2026: Superliminal

+On February 18, 2026, M-Flo released their tenth album Superliminal.
+The day following its release, M-Flo hosted "m-flo 25th ANNIVERSARY LIVE 'SUPERLIMINAL'" at Tokyo Garden Theater.
+They announced that after the February 19th performance, they will not be performing publicly "to search for new sounds, new encounters, and new inspirations to prepare ourselves for the next stage ahead."
+The original release of the album had a product defect that excluded Lisa's thank you credit and offered patrons to exchange their defective booklets.

 Outside M-Flo

 Both Verbal and Taku have headed up several side projects outside M-Flo.
 Verbal heads Rhythm Zone imprint, espionage records, where he produces all-girl Hip hop outfit Heartsdales and collaborates with Mic Banditz.

 Taku also heads his own Rhythm Zone imprint, Tachytelic Records.
 He released an album of remixes by other artists, Tachytelic Night: Welcomes You to the Far East, in 2003.
 He also works with Ravex, a collaboration with fellow Avex DJs Tomoyuki Tanaka and Shinichi Osawa established to mark Avex's 20th anniversary.
 Their debut album, Trax, was released on April 24, 2009, following I Rave U and Believe in Love.

 Verbal and Taku have both acted as sometime producers and collaborators for artists who came to prominence largely because of their participation in the M-Flo Loves series, including Emi Hinouchi, Yoshika, Emyli, Ryohei Yamamoto and Lisa.
 Since Astromantic, these artists have been collectively referred to as the Global Astro Alliance.
 In addition to the earlier Sotoshigoto: M-Flo Turns It Out!, Verbal and Taku have released three compilations of collaborations between M-Flo, the Global Astro Alliance, and other artists.
 The first, M-Flo Inside, was released in 2004 shortly before the first album in the series.
 The second, M-Flo Inside: Works Best II, was released on July 26, 2006.
 The third, M-Flo Inside: Works Best III, was released on March 19, 2009.